Quantifying the Effects of Contact Tracing, Testing, and Containment Measures in the Presence of Infection Hotspots: Household Exposures

-If information about households $\Hcal(i)$ that each individual $i \in \Vcal$ belongs to is available, one can account for infections within households by adding the following base rate $\lambda_{\Hcal(i)}(t)$ to the conditional intensity function $\lambda_i^{*}(t)$ of the exposure counting process $N_i(t)$:
+If information about households $\Hcal(i)$ that each individual $i \in \Vcal$ belongs to is available, one can account for exposures within households analogously to exposures at sites $\Scal$ by adding an additional rate $\lambda_{\Hcal(i)}(t)$ to the conditional intensity function $\lambda_i(t)$ of the exposure counting process $N_i(t)$:

 where

 where $\xi \geq 0$ is the base transmission rate within households.
 This intensity function models our assumption that individuals within a household are in contact as long as they are not visiting any site.